Mahmoud Darwish: Music

 In 2011, the Syrian composer Hassan Taha created the musical play "The Dice Player", based on the poems and lyrics of Mahmoud Darwish.
 Their premiere took place at the experimental Center for Contemporary Music Gare du Nord in Basel, Switzerland.

+In 2014, Finnish composer Kaija Saariaho set Darwish's poem "The Last Train Has Left" (from the collection Fewer Roses) within her work for baritone and orchestra True Fire, "a profound, important work" according to the L.A.
+Times.

 Inspired by the attempted suppression of Khalife's composition "I am Yusuf, oh my father," the Norwegian singer-songwriter Moddi composed a fresh melody to the poem.
 The song is titled "Oh my father, I am Joseph," from his 2015 album Unsongs.